TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 In the above screenshot, `flex: 1` equates to: `flex-grow: 1`, `flex-shrink: 1`, `flex-basis: 0`.

 Very often you see the flex shorthand defined with only _one_ value.
-In that case, that value is applied to `flex-grow`.
+In that case, that value is applied to `flex-grow` and `flex-shrink`.
 So when we put `flex: 1` on our divs, we were actually specifying a shorthand of `flex: 1 1 0`.

 #### Flex-Grow